Representation stability for homotopy automorphisms: Rational homotopy theory for homotopy automorphisms

 We recall the notion of geometric realizations of dg Lie algebras.
-For a detailed account on the subject refer the reader to \cite{hinich97}, \cite{getzler09}, \cite{berglund15} and \cite{berglund17}. \begin{dfn} Let $\Omega_\bullet$ denote the simplicial commutative dg algebra in which $\Omega_n$ is the Sullivan-de Rham algebra of polynomial differential forms on the $n$-simplex.
+For a detailed account on the subject refer the reader to \cite{hinich97}, \cite{getzler09}, \cite{berglund15} and \cite{berglund17}. \begin{dfn}[\text{\cite[Definition 2.1.1]{hinich97}}] Let $\Omega_\bullet=\Omega_\bullet^*$ denote the simplicial commutative dg algebra in which $\Omega_n^*$ is the Sullivan-de Rham algebra of polynomial differential forms on the $n$-simplex.
 The geometric realization of a positively graded dg Lie algebra $L$ is defined to be the simplicial set $\MC(L\ot\Omega_\bullet)$ of Maurer-Cartan elements of the simplicial dg Lie algebra $L\ot\Omega_\bullet$, denoted by $\MC_\bullet(L)$.
+We recall that the tensor product $L\ot \Omega$ of a dg Lie algebra $L$ with a commutative dg algebra $\Omega$ is again a dg Lie algebra, where $[\ell_1\ot c_1, \ell_2\ot c_2] = (-1)^{|c_1||l_2|}[\ell_1,\ell_2]\ot c_1c_2$.
 A positively graded dg Lie algebra $L$ is a Lie model for a simply connected space $X$ if and only if there exists a zig-zag of rational homotopy equivalences between the geometric realization $\MC_\bullet(L)$ and $X$. $\diamond$ \end{dfn}